VictoryMa8/VictoryMa8/README.md

 Victory (Victor) Ma

-St. Olaf College Class of 2026
+St. Olaf College '26

 Major: Computer Science

 Concentration: Statistics and Data Science

-Email: ma8@stolaf.edu
+Personal Email: victoryma23@gmail.com

+In my free time, I enjoy working out, cooking, and playing video games such as Minecraft.

 <!---
 VictoryMa8/VictoryMa8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.